 We could not do our work without the support of our strategic partners, sponsors and athletes.
 This support is a vital part of our ability to continue our work, in Vietnam.

-Hogan Lovells is the Mechanics Sponsor for our Cycle a Difference Vietnam Challenge Rides they also work closely with us to support local initiatives to improve the care of the newborns.
+Hogan Lovells are for our pro bono lawyers and sponsor for our Cycle a Difference Vietnam Challenge Rides they also work closely with us to support local initiatives to improve the care of the newborns.

 Cyclists and Athletes

 Over 80% of our funding comes from our Cycle a Difference Vietnam Challenge Rides, in three years 166 cyclists from around the world have pedaled over 144,000 km and raised over $700,000.
 Read more about the amazing men and women who are Inspired to Ride to help the Next Newborn Survive at Cycle a Difference and enjoy the experience watch the Cycle a Difference 2015 video.

 NBV was very proud to receive Certificates of Merit from the Vice Chairman of the Da Nang People’s Committee for our contributions in humanitarian aid activities in 2014, 2016 and 2017.